sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

 [ACCORDION-BEGIN [Step 3: ](Create a Java application that queries SAP HANA)]

-1. Create a folder named `java`, enter the newly created directory, create a file named `JavaQuery.java`, and open the file in notepad.
+1. The following commands will create a folder named `java`, enter the newly created directory, create a file named `JavaQuery.java`, and open the file in notepad.

     ```Shell (Microsoft Windows)
     mkdir %HOMEPATH%\HANAClientsTutorial\java